- Academy Color Encoding System (ACES)

 This whole process, similar to the asset conversion shown above, can be simplified thanks to the color picking role.

-The Luminance data comes from Nuke’s viewer and is in linear.
+The luminance values comes from Nuke’s viewer and is in linear.
 I have ordered the albedo values by luminance as I thought it would be more convenient.
 The chart itself has been written as a jpg file with the following colorspace “Utility – sRGB – Texture”.

 We could debate if we are talking here about ACES or OCIO limitations.
 But one limit I have encountered in my tests is that there is no advanced gamut mapping.
 I have thought for a very long time that the ODT would scale the gamut or remap it in a smart way.
 Unfortunately it is not the case, it just clamps !